Lean Six Sigma

 Quality Engineering Systems

-Fundamentals of Quality Engineering, Fundamentals of Statistical Studies, Basic Probability and Statistics, Stabilizing and Improving a Process with Control Charts, Attribute, Variable & Out of Control Charts, Defining and Documenting a Process, Diagnosing a Process, Process Capability and Improvement Studies, Six Sigma applications, Process Mapping, Process Variability, Manufacturing Quality Assurance Systems, Quality Standards, ISO 9000:2000, ISO 14000, TS16949 Standards.
+Fundamentals of Quality Engineering, Fundamentals of Statistical Studies, Basic Probability and Statistics, Stabilizing and Improving a Process with Control Charts, Attribute, Variable and Out of Control Charts, Defining and Documenting a Process, Diagnosing a Process, Process Capability and Improvement Studies, Six Sigma applications, Process Mapping, Process Variability, Manufacturing Quality Assurance Systems, Quality Standards, ISO 9000:2000, ISO 14000, TS16949 Standards.

 EEM6763